MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Remarks

-Call this function to retrieve the current value of animation point.
-If this method fails or underlying COM objects for X and Y coordinates haven't been initialized, `ptValue` contains default value, which was previously set in constructor or by `SetDefaultValue`.
+Call this function to retrieve the current value of the animation point.
+If this method fails or underlying COM objects for X and Y coordinates haven't been initialized, `ptValue` contains the default value previously set in the constructor or by `SetDefaultValue`.

 ## <a name="getx"></a> `CAnimationPoint::GetX`

-Provides access to `CAnimationVariable` for X coordinate.
+Provides access to `CAnimationVariable` for the X coordinate.

 ```cpp
 CAnimationVariable& GetX();